Rishabh-malhotraa/caucus/README.md

 ### Things To do

-- [x] Inital Login Page
+- [x] Initial Login Page
 - [x] Database hookup with login from oAuth
 - [x] Chat Application
 - [x] Video Chat Application (the main chunk of work)
 - [x] Collaborative Editing (the main chunk of work)
 - [x] Resizable Panes
-- [x] Code Running (Easy need to just hookup with an api)
+- [x] Code Running (Easy need to just hook up with an api)
-- [x] Database with all the leetcode question and sorted based on tags.
+- [x] Database with all the leetcode questions and sorted based on tags.
 - [x] IMP: Sync code using localstorage or sockets when a new person joins in the room, with defaultvalue prop on the monaco editor instance.
-- [x] Add SSL certificate to the docker container, andd get rid of the current bootleg shenanigans D: (LetsEncrypt or Cloudflare)
+- [x] Add SSL certificate to the docker container, and get rid of the current bootleg shenanigans D: (LetsEncrypt or Cloudflare)
-- [x] Add codeforce problem using webscraping thingy
+- [x] Add codeforce problem using web scraping thingy
 - [x] Add Vim Keybinds
-- [x] Add intellisense using Language Server Protocal for atleast C++ and JAVA
+- [x] Add intellisense using Language Server Protocol for at least C++ and JAVA
 - [x] Make a public api to fetch questions, based on scraped data
 - [ ] Add a full-screen Zen Mode
 - [ ] Change Hosting from Heroku to GCP or Digital Ocean
 - [ ] Change Heroku PSQL DB to either ~~MongoDB or Firebase~~ SQLITE.
 - [ ] Add Autoformating keybind.
 - [ ] ~~Fix the number of users in the room.~~
-- [ ] ~~REACH: Add video call functionality (using WEBRTC or something propieteary like Twilo proprietary)~~
+- [ ] ~~REACH: Add video call functionality (using WEBRTC or something proprietary like Twilo proprietary)~~
 - [ ] ~~Add ability to add different tabs on the editor instance just like that on VSCODE~~
 - [ ] ~~Integrate the random quote thingy on loading screen from forticodes API~~
-- [ ] ~~Fix why the loader gets frozen on intial render -\_-~~
+- [ ] ~~Fix why the loader gets frozen on initial render -\_-~~

 ## Contributing